Emerson Poll: Trump Gets Post-Convention Bump Among Black Voters

-A new poll released on Monday shows President Donald Trump receiving a post-convention increase in support among black voters.
+A poll released on Monday shows President Donald Trump receiving a post-convention increase in support among black voters.

 The poll, conducted by Emerson College, surveyed 1,576 voters between August 30 and August 31 to ascertain the impact that both the Republican and Democratic National Conventions may have had on the public.
 Emerson’s results indicate that Trump has tightened the race, now only trailing former Vice President by two percentage points (49 percent to 47 percent.)
 A similar poll conducted in July had the Democrat nominee leading Trump, 50 percent to 46 percent.